microsoft/TypeScript-Handbook/pages/Advanced Types.md

 # Discriminated Unions

-You can combine string literal types, union types, type guards and type aliases to build an advanced pattern called *discriminated unions*.
+You can combine string literal types, union types, type guards and type aliases to build an advanced pattern called *discriminated unions*, also known as *tagged unions* or *algebraic data types*.
 Discriminated unions are useful in functional programming.
-TypeScript doesn't have built-in support for this pattern, but you can get the compiler to check it once you have it set up.
+Some languages automatically discriminate unions for you; TypeScript instead builds on JavaScript patterns as they exist today.
 There are four ingredients:

-1. Interfaces with a common property of a string-literal type
+1. Types that have a common, string literal property -- the *discriminant*.
-2. A type alias that unions the interfaces
+2. A type alias that takes the union of those types -- the *union*.
-3. Type guards on the common property
+3. Type guards on the common property.
-4. Exhaustiveness checking (optional)

 ```ts
 interface Square {